Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 the ability destroys only part of any very large object or structure targeted.

+### Notes
-**Notes:** Deities with a rank equal to or greater than the attacking deity are not subject to this ability.
+Deities with a rank equal to or greater than the attacking deity are not subject to this ability.
 This ability has no effect on objects or effects that are not subject to physical attacks.

+### Suggested Portfolio Elements
-**Suggested Portfolio Elements:** Death, justice, vengeance, war.
+Death, justice, vengeance, war.

 ## Arcane Mastery

+### Prerequisites
-**Prerequisites:** Spellcaster level 1st, Int 29, Spell Mastery.
+Spellcaster level 1st, Int 29, Spell Mastery.

+### Benefit
-**Benefit:** The deity can prepare any wizard spell that it can cast without using a spellbook.
+The deity can prepare any wizard spell that it can cast without using a spellbook.

+### Notes
-**Notes:** This ability gives the deity access to every spell on the sorcerer/wizard spell list, provided that the deity has sufficient wizard levels and a sufficient Intelligence score to cast them.
+This ability gives the deity access to every spell on the sorcerer/wizard spell list, provided that the deity has sufficient wizard levels and a sufficient Intelligence score to cast them.
 The deity also can invent new sorcerer/wizard spells without researching them.

+### Suggested Portfolio Elements
-**Suggested Portfolio Elements:** Knowledge, magic.
+Knowledge, magic.

 ## Area Divine Shield

+### Prerequisites
-**Prerequisites:** Divine rank 6, Cha 29, Divine Shield salient divine ability.
+Divine rank 6, Cha 29, Divine Shield salient divine ability.

+### Benefit
-**Benefit:** Except where noted here, this ability works like the Divine Shield ability.
+Except where noted here, this ability works like the Divine Shield ability.
 The deity produces a transparent barrier whose area is up to one 10-foot square per rank, or a sphere or hemisphere with a radius of up to 1 foot per rank.
 The barrier can be placed anywhere